Back to Health News & Stories

 • Duration: Less than two weeks.

-• Care tips: Stay at home, rest in bed, drink a lot of fluids, and avoid interacting with other people.
+• Treatment and care tips: Stay at home, rest in bed, drink a lot of fluids, and avoid interacting with other people.
 If you're very sick or have a high risk for flu complications, your health care provider may prescribe an antiviral medication to help ease your symptoms.

-While a cold, flu, and COVID-19 share symptoms, one symptom that sets the coronavirus apart is loss of taste and smell.
+Colds, flu, and COVID-19 share many common symptoms, including sore throat, runny nose, and headache.
 While many cases of COVID-19 are mild and don’t require special treatment, it can cause more serious illness in people who are older or have chronic conditions.

 • Onset: Symptoms may appear two to 14 days after exposure to the virus.